 One of the four original settlements on Cape Cod, Eastham offers a sense of an untouched Cape.
 Author Henry Beston perhaps best described the beauty and pageantry of Eastham, where he lived for one year, in his renowned book The Outermost House, required reading for lovers of Cape Cod.

-At First Encounter Beach in Eastham in 1620, a Pilgrim troupe led by Myles Standish met Nauset Native Americans for the first time.
+At Eastham’s First Encounter Beach in 1620, a Pilgrim troupe led by Myles Standish met Nauset Native Americans for the first time.
 Today’s visitors take Samoset Road to the same spot, imagining what may have transpired during this legendary first meeting between Pilgrims and Native Americans; go during the early evening hours to be rewarded with a truly dazzling sunset over Cape Cod Bay.

 Find more information on Eastham through the Eastham Chamber of Commerce.

 Our website uses various cookies.
 These cookies allow us to distinguish you from other users of our website, which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
 Read more about the types of cookies we use.